 Once an ancient Greek city called Ergiske (Εργίσκη), the town is believed to have been settled as early as 450 BC.

-Its name came from Ergiscus, a son of Poseidon through the nymph Ava, who according to Greek mythology was the daughter of River Evros.
-During the Roman era the city was named Metrae.
+Its name comes from Ergiscus, a son of Poseidon through the nymph Ava, who according to Greek mythology, was the daughter of River Evros.
+During the Roman era, the city was named Metrae.

 Due to its location on the ridge between the Marmara and the Black Sea and its closeness to Istanbul, Catalca has seen many population movements.